-Although cholesterol is produced by the liver, it’s estimated that between 20 to 30% of what’s found in the body comes from what you eat.
-This is why you need to take care to avoid foods that are very high in cholesterol.
-In addition to this important measure, you can also follow some other tips to lower bad cholesterol and keep your cholesterol levels under control.
+Although cholesterol is produced by the liver, it’s estimated that between 20% and 30% of the cholesterol in your body comes from what you eat.
+Therefore, you need to take care in order to avoid high-cholesterol foods.
+In addition to this measure, you can follow other tips to lower a high level of bad cholesterol.

 - Sunflower seeds

 - Foods with B complex vitamins: Vitamins B6 and B3 help hold your cholesterol level in check.
 Eating foods containing them is a great way to maintain a healthy liver.

 One egg contains 275 milligrams of cholesterol.
 That said, it’s been shown that eating eggs in moderation won’t put you at risk of having higher cholesterol.
 In fact, in order to avoid this hazard to your health, only consume egg whites and avoid the yolk.
 This is the part that specifically contains cholesterol.

 It’s important that you minimize your consumption of saturated fats.
 We give you this advice because they raise cholesterol levels in your blood.
 These fats are found in beef and pork, butter, cheese, whole milk and hydrogenated oils, for example.

 Fortunately, there are lots of alternatives good for you.
 Choose more fish, poultry, plant-based foods, as well as olive oil.

 Avoid Being Overweight or Obese

 Being overweight or obese is a health problem.
 It makes you prone to numerous disorders.
 For example, it can lead to an increased risk of cardiovascular diseases.
 It’s also closely related to high cholesterol levels.

 If you’re obese or overweight, then it’s important that you contact a nutritionist.
 This health professional will certainly help you plan a diet to lose those extra pounds.